 Prescription opioids have a strong relaxing effect, so the state of drowsiness is very common immediately after taking those pain relievers.

 The prolonged use of prescription opioids may result in drug abuse and severe changes in the organism.
 It causes muscle deterioration which naturally impacts motor skills negatively.
 Furthermore, a regular opioid overdose makes the immune system weaker so that body systems get more fragile.

-With long-term drug abuse, some people switch from oral opioids to injectable ones because they have a quicker and stronger effect.
-The injections are usually not safe enough as the needles might be used by several different people.
+People with long-term drug abuse switch from oral opioids to injectable ones because they have a quicker and stronger effect.
+The injections are usually unsafe as the needles might be used by several different people.
 Consequently, people involved have risks for obtaining hepatitis C, blood infections. and other viruses transmitted via blood.

 The first signs of opioid overdose are significant difficulties in breathing.
 The increased amount of opioids may also interrupt normal blood flow and affect veins.
 Consequently, the brain does not receive a fair amount of oxygen from the blood which may cause permanent damage.

 When one notices that a person has at least one of the opioid overdose signs mentioned above, it is necessary to call 911 immediately.
 Make sure that the affected person has access to the fresh air meanwhile waiting for the ambulance.